Singularities of the Chern-Ricci flow: Degenerate Monge--Amp ere flows

 \subsection{Short time behavior}

-In this subsection we study the behavior of the solution to the degenerate Monge-Amp\`ere flow in short time.
-We show that the solution $\f_t$ to the equation starting from a current with positive Lelong numbers also has positive Lelong numbers for very short time.
-This follows almost verbatim from the K\"ahler case~\cite[Sect.
-4.2]{di2017uniqueness}. \begin{theorem} If $\f_0$ has positive Lelong number, then
+In this subsection, we study the behavior of the solution to the degenerate Monge--Amp\`ere flow in a short time.
+We show that the flow $\f_t$ starting from a current with positive Lelong numbers also has positive Lelong numbers for a sufficiently short time.
+This result follows almost verbatim from the K\"ahler case, as discussed in~\cite[Section 4.2]{di2017uniqueness}. \begin{theorem} If $\f_0$ has positive Lelong numbers, then